Mark-to-market/Mark-to-market.github.io/collections/_projects/2018-06-22-Data Science in Python.md

 <br>

-##### In order to train and test an algorithm, we need random data .. so, we can, technically, randomize our data ..
+##### Now, it's time to train and test an algorithm, but in order to do this effectively we need random data .. so, we can, technically, randomize our data ..

 <br>